SalomePlatform/adao/doc/en/theory.rst

     time.
 ADAO integrates some of the most robust methods, but this aspect is still largely the subject of research and development.

-One can end this quick overview of reduction methods by pointing out that their use is ubiquitous in real applications and in numerical tools, and that ADAO allows to use proven methods without even knowing it.
+One can end this quick overview of reduction methods highlighting that their use is ubiquitous in real applications and in numerical tools, and that ADAO allows to use proven methods without even knowing it.